usethesource/rascal-website/courses/Recipes/Languages/Pico/UseDef/UseDef.md

 <3> The function `uses` applies `usesStats` to the statement part of its program argument.

-<4> The function `defs`  has a Pico program as argument and returns a set of occurrences (definitions) of Pico identifiers.
+<4> The function `defs`  takes a Pico program as argument and returns a set of occurrences (definitions) of Pico identifiers.
-    The definition consists of a single set comprehension that consists of the following parts:
+    The definition consists of a single set comprehension with the following parts:

     *  ` ... \<- P. stats` enumerates all statements in the program.
     *  `/asgStat(PicoId Id, EXP Exp) \<- P.stats` uses again a descendant match to find all assignment statements.